rohsaurus/Cerberus/contributing.md

 ## Adding the Auth Key to your Flutter Project

 I've provided an example file (.env.example) to show you what you need.
-Simply rename the file to .env (removing the example part) and paste in your authorization key, the same one that you used for postman or api tests
+Simply rename the file to .env (removing the example part) and paste in your authorization key, the same one that you used for postman or api tests (REALM API Key)

 ## Compiling